Firedrake/mpd-tools/README.md

 load existing playlists, you can manipulate the robodj named playlist by other means before or after starting this program.

-You can send commands using any reasonably capable mpd client library or directly with telnet:
+You can send commands using any reasonably capable mpd client library, the mp command (below), or directly with telnet:

     $ telnet $MPD_HOST $MPD_PORT
     Connected to $MPD_HOST.